colrich/educates-buildservice/workshop/content/exercises/05-accessing-workshops.md

 url: https://docs.edukates.io/en/latest/runtime-environment/training-portal.html#controlling-registration-type
 ```

-In the case of anonymous access, it is also possible to still provide a password.
-This would be a common password that everyone would use to access the training portal.
+In the case of anonymous access, it is also possible to still require an access code.
+This would be a single value that everyone would use to access the training portal.

 ```dashboard:reload-dashboard
 name: Documentation
 url: https://docs.edukates.io/en/develop/runtime-environment/training-portal.html#specifying-an-event-access-code
 ```

+This is useful where you are running a workshop at a conference and want to allow anonymous access, but only want people who are present in the room who are given code to access it.